 For organizations using ClickSoftware’s (Click) Field Service Management (FSM) solution, the clock is ticking.
 As Click was acquired by Salesforce and assimilated into the Service Cloud, users will eventually need to find an alternative FSM solution.
 Depending on the Click product version – Service Optimization or Service Edge, the window of action is between one to four years (2021 – 2025 respectively).
 For organizations running a complex, heavy-on-resources field service, four years is not as long as it sounds.

-The choice facing said organizations is a straightforward one carry out a from-scratch implementation of a new FSM solution, or “translate” the Click product into Field Service Lightning (FSL), Salesforce’s own FSM solution.
+The choice facing said organizations is a straightforward one carry out a from-scratch implementation of a new FSM solution, or “translate” the Click product into Salesforce Field Service (SFS), Salesforce’s own FSM solution.

-The “translation” option is the preferable one in light of the similarities between the systems – Click’s Service Optimization (SO) or Service Edge (SE) and Salesforce Field Service Lightning, that allows for a smoother migration while retaining past investment already done in the SO\SE solution.
+The “translation” option is the preferable one in light of the similarities between the systems – Click’s Service Optimization (SO) or Service Edge (SE) and Salesforce Field Service, which allows for a smoother migration while retaining past investment already done in the SO\SE solution.

 After completing quite a few ‘Click-to-FSL’ migration projects, we wanted to share our way of thinking of such a project, the way we approach and execute it to achieve a smooth and successful transition of field service management and operation to a new system.